ArasLabs/simple-time-sheet/README.md

 ## Credits

-Original Aras community project written and documented by Rolf Laudenbach at Aras Corp.
+Original Aras Community Project written and documented by Rolf Laudenbach at Aras Corp.

 Upgraded to v11 and published by Yoann Maingon at Aras Labs. @YoannArasLab